Planets visible to the naked eye

 Here's a look at the planets that will be observable with the naked eye in the coming days.
 Follow these guidelines to find out where and when to look for them.

-Venus is the dazzling Morning Star that appears above the eastern horizon three and a half hours before sunrise.
-At the start of civil dawn, Venus shines brightly some 35 degrees high.
-On the morning of October 10, the thin waning crescent Moon hangs 6 degrees to the upper left of the Morning Star.
+Venus is the dazzling Morning Star that emerges above the eastern horizon three and a half hours before sunrise.
+At the start of civil dawn, Venus shines brightly some 23 degrees high in the southeast.
+On the morning of January 8, the thin waning crescent Moon hangs 7 degrees to the right of the Morning Star.

-Mars is now lost in the glare of sunset and cannot be seen.
-The Red Planet passes behind the Sun (conjunction) on November 18 and will emerge at dawn in early 2024.
+Mars is currently lost in the glare of the Sun and cannot be seen.
+The Red Planet passed behind the Sun (conjunction) on November 18 and will emerge at dawn in early 2024.

-Jupiter is a beacon in the sky during the night.
-The bright Giant Planet emerges above the east-northeast horizon around 8 p.m., and culminates 58 degrees high in the south around 2:30 a.m.
-During the evening and night of October28 to 29, the full Moon and Jupiter form a remarkable pair, with the gap between them decreasing to just 2 ½ degrees.
+Jupiter shines like a beacon in the sky during the evening and the core hours of night.
+The bright (magnitude –2.7) Giant Planet appears above the east-southeast horizon at dusk, culminates 57 degrees high in the south around 8:30 p.m., and disappears in the west-northwest around 2:30 a.m.
+During the evening and night of December 21 to 22, the waxing gibbous Moon gradually approaches within 4 ½ degrees of Jupiter.